Likely Televote Appeal

 The main weakness is the choreography, or lack thereof.
 SuRie is just stood there, arms down for the most part, wearing an unflattering green pantsuit.
 Fashion aside, I would enlist the use of a close-up steady-cam during the ‘hey, hey brother’ soft verses just to create a connection with people at home.
 The BBC really need to get her moving, though, as there’s only so much lighting and cameras can do in selling the pantsuit off this song.

-Subject to a rework, I still think we’re heading for around 20th, though I will be happy to be proven wrong in Lisbon.
+Subject to a rework, I still think we’re heading for around 20th, though I will be very happy to be proven wrong in Lisbon.

 - Chorus is memorable